vazhavazh/digital-project/README.md

-# Digital-project is test SPA prosject.
+# Digital-project is test SPA project.

 ## A fully responsive markup, with routing pages, mostly written on React, SASS and other libs to show basic Front end skills.